chiao45/ams562-notes/README.md

 ## License

-All examples are materials in this repository are free to use and distributed under MPI license.
+All examples are materials in this repository are free to use and distributed under MIT license.